 Originals are those who doubt the default.
 They question the things that are given to them in life, in a desire to find the something better that they (don’t know for certain) have a feeling is out there.
 They’re chasing a dream, a desire and a drive that most consider them crazy for doing.
 But are they crazy?

-One thing I think people struggle with understanding originals feel fear.
+One thing I think people struggle with understanding is that originals feel fear.
 From the outside looking it, it can appear as though originals don’t have a care in the world.
 That people like Bill Gates and Steve Jobs and Jeff Bezos had one good idea, they went for it and changed the way the world operated overnight.
 And this, it’s simply not the case.

 Originals have shitty ideas… all the time.
 They’re afraid of failing.
 They are But they’re also afraid of not ever trying.
 Originals are those that understand you can fail by starting and going bankrupt or you can fail by never starting at all.
 And they, well they’d rather hedge there bets on trying then to lead a life with the regrets of ‘what might have been’ had they had the courage to see something through.
 They know that one of the biggest regrets each of us will have in life are the chances we had that we did not take.